espidev/tensorflow-ml-project/README.md

 ## Introduction

 Recognizing various forms of land use via satellite imaging is an important means of measuring urban spread and human development.
-Using Tensorflow Keras, this project will use satellite images of urban and sub-urban settings to classify land use (e.g. freeway, agriculture, forest, etc.).
+Using Tensorflow Keras, this project will use satellite images of urban, sub-urban, and natural settings to classify land use (e.g. freeway, agriculture, forest, etc.).

-The ultimate goal of this project is to take high-definition satellite images of whole cities and accurately generate statistics on land use.
+The ultimate goal of this project is to take high-definition orthoimagery and accurately generate statistics on land use.

 ## How to Run

 First, use pip to install the necessary dependencies.
-Anaconda is recommended; dependencies can be found under *files/dependencies.txt*
+Anaconda is recommended.
+Dependencies can be found under *files/dependencies.txt*

     pip install opencv-python tqdm numpy tensorflow keras matplotlib pandas seaborn